Helo Study

 In the Balanced state

-• a smooth flight profile that can be rapidly turned into a final LZ approach
+• A smooth flight profile that can be rapidly turned into a final LZ approach on short notice

 Final flare